DrJEPickering/Control-Lab-in-a-Box/README.md

 <br />E-mail: j.pickering1@aston.ac.uk

 ## CLB has been developed to:
 * Bridge the gap between control theory and practice
-* Transferrable skills
+* Develop skills/knowledge from CLB to be transferable, e.g. to a robotic platform
 * Incremental approach to learning
 * Transportable and low cost